TikhonJelvis/js-scheme/index.md

 A while back, I wrote a little Scheme interpreter in JavaScript.
 It only supports very basic Scheme constructs like lambdas and numbers.
 I did not add macros or continuations.
 This also means some features you'd normally expect, like `let`, are missing because I was planning to implement `let` as a macro but never finished the macro system!

-I also wrote a pretty poor REPL for it.
+I also wrote a very basic REPL for it.
 You can play around a bit.

 Try something basic like